-“I think that tenderness is part of who I am,” says photographer Heather Glazzard.
+“I think that tenderness is part of who I am,” says photographer Jesse Glazzard.
 “I see things in a romantic way.”
-This tenderness informed the making of Heather’s latest zine – aptly titled Tender – a collaboration with stylist Nathan Henry and an endeavour to empower trans and non-binary people through fashion.
+This tenderness informed the making of Jesse’s latest zine – aptly titled Tender – a collaboration with stylist Nathan Henry and an endeavour to empower trans and non-binary people through fashion.

-We caught up with Heather and Nathan about Tender zine, fashion as empowerment, normalising trans+ representation and the tender approach they take to their work.
+We caught up with Jesse and Nathan about Tender zine, fashion as empowerment, normalising trans+ representation and the tender approach they take to their work.